sonalranjit/sonalranjit/content/projects/rinex-reader.md

 x = [X_r, Y_r, Z_r, t_r]
 $$

 The constants were chosen to be satellite positions, and the satellite clock offset.
 Once the observables and unknowns were chosen, a suitable least squares model had to be chosen.
-Since all observables are present on one side of the equation, and the other side of the equation is a function of only unknowns and constants, parameteric adjustment was chosen with the model.
+Since all observables are present on one side of the equation, and the other side of the equation is a function of only unknowns and constants, parametric adjustment was chosen with the model.

 $$
 l = f(x, c)